 3. Supporting evidence; and

 (2) A copy of the recommended order shall be sent simultaneously to the:

 (a) Appellant or representative;

 (b) Appeal Board for Public Assistance established in accordance with KRS 205.231; and

 (c) Department for Community Based Services’ Division of Family Support.

 Section 11.
 Written Exceptions and Rebuttals.
-(1) If a party to a hearing disagrees with the recommended order, the party may file a written exception with the Commissioner of the Department for Community Based Services or designee.
+(1) If a party to a hearing disagrees with the recommended order, the party may file a written exception in accordance with KRS 13B.110(4) with the Appeal Board for Public Assistance.

 (a) Be filed within fifteen (15) days of the date the recommended order was mailed;

 (b) Be based on facts and evidence presented at the hearing;